Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

 SSH into the control node and follow the steps below:

-     • Copy the ansible, filebeat and metricbeat configuration files to '/etc/ansible'
+     • Copy the Filebeat and Metricbeat configuration files to '/etc/ansible'

-     • Update the config files to include your ELK-SERVER's private IP address:
+     • Update the configuration files to include your ELK-SERVER's private IP address:
        (filebeat-config.yml: lines 1106 & 1806, metricbeat-config.yml: lines 62 & 96)

-     • /etc/ansible/install-elk.yml is the ELK playbook.
+     • /etc/ansible/install-elk.yml is the ELK deployment playbook.
 Copy it to '/etc/ansible'

-     • /etc/ansible/filebeat-playbook.yml is the filebeat playbook.
+     • /etc/ansible/filebeat-playbook.yml is the Filebeat playbook.
 Copy it to '/etc/ansible'

-     • /etc/ansible/metricbeat-playbook.yml is the metricbeat playbook.
+     • /etc/ansible/metricbeat-playbook.yml is the Metricbeat playbook.
 Copy it to '/etc/ansible'

      • To make Ansible run the playbook on a specific machine(s), update the '/etc/ansible/hosts' inventory file to include: